Apply to Elementary Education at UTTC

 UTTC’s implementation of background checks for students is primarily in response to various affiliates’/agencies’ requirements for accepting students for field placements and/or student teaching.
 These affiliates/agencies include, but are not limited to, K-12 schools, or local, state or federal agency requirements.
 If an organization requires the checks prior to accepting students, the college must comply.

-The college will conduct the background check at the student’s expense.
+All candidates complete a Substitute Teaching application, which includes a background check.
 UTTC reserves the right to request another background check at any point in a student’s program.
 Additionally, a drug screen may be required for students upon admission, annually, randomly, or at the discretion of the pre K-12 school site.
 Students will be denied admission without successful completion of the background check or if they fail a random drug screen.

 Students who are already accepted into the Elementary Education program can be required to participate in a drug screen or background check at any time while they are in the program.
 A failed background check or drug screen will result in dismissal from the program.